Chemical Peel

 Skindoc Dermatologists | Liverpool Sydney | Dr Jennifer Yip

-These peels coagulate proteins both enzymes and structural proteins
+These treatments coagulate proteins both enzymes and structural proteins

-No frost peels (AHA, salicylic acid and pyruvic acid) are no frost peels.
-No frost peels reach only into the epidermis.
+No frost treatments (AHA, salicylic acid and pyruvic acid) are no frost treatments.
+No frost treatments reach only into the epidermis.

-Peels that cause frosting (TCA, Jessner’s) can penetrate into the dermis due to their chemical properties.
-Peels that reach the papillary dermis are TCA 25% to 35%
+Treatments that cause frosting (TCA, Jessner’s) can penetrate into the dermis due to their chemical properties.
+Treatments that reach the papillary dermis are TCA 25% to 35%

-The aim of treatment before and after chemical peel is to accelerate regeneration and prevent pigmentation.
+The aim of treatment before and after skin smoothing is to accelerate regeneration and prevent pigmentation.

 Products that encourage exfoliation contain AHA and SA.
 Retinoids promoted epidermal turnover.
 Hydroquinone inhibit tyrosinase activity in melanocytes.